yyanbintan/Getting-and-Cleaning-Data/README.md

-# Wearable-Computing
+# Getting and Cleaning Data
-Getting and cleaning data using UCI HAR Dataset (Human Activity Recognition Using Smartphones Dataset)
+### Getting and cleaning data using the UCI HAR Dataset
+(Human Activity Recognition Using Smartphones Dataset)